dustinpfister/blog_posts/_posts/js-javascript-example-digital-art-reduce-pool.md

 layout: post
 categories: js
 id: 947
-updated: 2021-12-31 13:28:34
+updated: 2021-12-31 13:30:07
-version: 1.6
+version: 1.7
 ---

 For the last day of the year I wanted to do something fun, so I made yet another quick [javaScript example](/2021/04/02/js-javascript-example/) type post, this time it is a kind of digital art project type thing that has to do with an object pool that will reduce in terms of the active count of objects.
-I am thing that this might just be the first of at least a few javaScript examples where the goal is to just do something artful with canvas elements, and also try to go i some new directions with things also while I am in the process of doing so.
+I am thing that this might just be the first of at least a few javaScript examples where the goal is to just do something artful with canvas elements, and also try to go in some new directions with things also while I am in the process of doing so.
+Often people think in terms of what they can do that is new, or different each time a new year comes around, and there are a whole lot of things that I would like to do that are new with javaScript, as well as this website for sure.

 <!-- more -->